 Parental Bullying: How Childhood Trauma Amplifies Workplace Abuse

+Family dynamics can profoundly shape an individual’s vulnerability to later harm.
 Fifty percent of female targets of workplace bullying in my doctoral study first experienced psychological abuse by their mother and father.
 They did not have one abusive caretaker, but two; some had siblings who followed suit (Hecker, 2024).
+This article explores how complex childhood trauma, particularly parental bullying, can amplify susceptibility to abuse in the workplace.

 The Lasting Impact of Childhood Abuse